vlouvet/vlouvet.github.io/_posts/2023-09-05-log-your-feelings.md

 ```

 Next, we define a function that initializes the database.

 Taking care to not overwrite the database if one exists.

-Once the database is created, seed values are entered for some tables. at the end of this section we call the init_db function we defined above.
+Once the database is created, seed values are entered for some tables.

+At the end of this section we call the init_db function we defined above.

 ```
 def init_db():